Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

 ```

 **Fields:**

 - **scope**
   - **Type:** Required, Enum
   - **Enum:** ResourceGroup
   - Now only "ResourceGroup" is supported.
-    - **ResourceGroup:** All of the following test scenario and steps should be under some resourceGroup.
+    - **ResourceGroup:** All of the following API scenario and steps should be under some resourceGroup.
 It means:
-      - The consumer (test scenario runner or anything consumes test scenario) SHOULD maintain the resource group itself.
+      - The consumer (API scenario runner or anything consumes API scenario) SHOULD maintain the resource group itself.
 Usually it requires user to input the subscriptionId/location, then it creates the resource group before test running, and deletes the resource group after running
       - The consumer SHOULD set the following variables:
         - **subscriptionId**
         - **resourceGroupName**